Self-Initiated Program (SIP) Supportive Services

 Effective April 7, 2008, clients can request supportive services prior to the approval of the SIP.
 However, reimbursement will only occur when the following conditions are met:

-Reimbursement for supportive service expenses incurred after the CalWORKs beginning date of aid must be considered for clients participation in an approved SIP.
+Reimbursement for supportive service expenses incurred after the CalWORKs beginning date of aid must be considered for the client's participation in an approved SIP.
 Supportive services must NOT be paid when incurred prior to the beginning date of aid even if the expense was actually paid for after the beginning date of aid.

 CWES staff must only reimburse supportive service costs that were necessary for participation in the academic period or term (semester or quarter) in which the SIP is approved.
 Reimbursement must NOT be paid when a recipient pays for a supportive service cost after the beginning date of aid, but that cost is associated with an academic term that ended prior to the beginning date of aid or the term the SIP was approved.